Lightning Blackjack follows on the same theme as Evolutions very successful Lightning Roulette, which uses multipliers to enhance wins.

-If you know how to play blackjack, you’ll be playing Lightning Blackjack without any problems and enjoy the additional payouts when the multipliers hit.
+If you know how to play Blackjack, you’ll be playing Lightning Blackjack without any problems and enjoy the additional payouts when the multipliers hit.

 The current recommendation is not to use Basic Blackjack Strategy on this game, as that is optimised for standard Blackjack.